paulsergiupopescu-afk/paulsergiupopescu-afk/README.md

 ## What drives me

 Honestly?
-I'm fascinated by how minds work - both human and artificial.
+I'm fascinated by how minds work, both human and artificial.
 Love digging into data to find patterns, building systems that help people, and figuring out how to make AI more human-like.

 Statistics was my gateway drug into programming.
 There's something satisfying about cleaning messy data and making it tell a story.